mvolkmann/vuex-easy/README.md

 ## Highlights

-- acts as a layer above the VueX library, so the Vue devtools Vuex tab can still be used to view the state and perform "Time Travel" debugging
+- acts as a layer above the VueX library, so the Vue devtools Vuex tab can still be used
 - makes it unnecessary to implement any mutations
-- is based on the React libraries [redux-easy](https://github.com/mvolkmann/redux-easy) and [context-easy](https://github.com/mvolkmann/context-easy)
+- based on the battle-tested React libraries [redux-easy](https://github.com/mvolkmann/redux-easy) and [context-easy](https://github.com/mvolkmann/context-easy)